joblocal/aws-cfn-deployment/CONTRIBUTING.md

 * Before you open a Pull Request, make sure to **open a Issue**.

 ## Bug reports
 Nobody wants bugs in their repository code.
-To make a good report, please provide your issue with helpfull and detailed information.
+To make a good report, please provide your issue with helpful and detailed information.

 * **Validate and lint your code** -- Please run ```yarn validate``` to ensure that the problem isn't caused by a simple error in your own code.